aigarius/static_blog/blog/2022/06/29/long-travel-in-an-electric-car.md

 also re-transmits it to ABRP for live navigation planning.
 ABRP allows for options and settings that no car or app offers, for example, saying that you want to stop at a particular place for an hour or until battery is charged to 90%, or saying that you have specific charging cards and would only want to stop at chargers that support those.
+Both the car and the ABRP also support alternate routes even with multiple intermediate stops.
 In comparison, route planning by Google Maps or Apple Maps or Waze or even Tesla does not really come close.

 After charging up in the last German fast charger, a more interesting part of the trip started.